Skip to contents

 si_sd

-Standard deviation of the serial interval distribution
+numeric; standard deviation of the serial interval distribution in days.
+Must be positive

 si_dist